NEWS27 July 2024

 SAR data: observing the coastline through the clouds, anytime

 Coastal change has traditionally been monitored using optical sensors and imagery.
-These, however, can be inaccurate because the waterline is tidal and different heights may be recorded for the same section of coastline, depending on the time of day.
+These, however, can be inaccurate because the waterline is tidal and different heights may be recorded for the same section of the coastline, depending on the time of day.
 This can hamper the definition of the shoreline.

-By contrast, research by isardSAT shows successful results of a SAR shoreline processor to pinpoint the actual shoreline from data gathered from different satellites.
+By contrast, research by isardSAT shows successful results of an SAR shoreline processor to pinpoint the actual shoreline from data gathered from different satellites.
 Unlike optical sensors, SAR uses an active beam of microwaves to create high-definition imagery anywhere on the globe, regardless of cloud cover, light levels or the time of day.

 The processor and related study, developed in collaboration with the Hydraulic Institute of Cantabria, The British Geological Survey, The Maynooth University and the Geological Survey of Ireland, achieves especially good results with flat beaches